What is a Sales Funnel, and How Do I Create a Perfect 1?

 HubSpot is a CRM and marketing automation platform that provides systems for managing your sales pipeline.

-With SharpSpring, you can take control of your customer’s lifetime value, so you know when the time is right to reach out to them or send them offers.
+With HubSpot, you can control your customers’ lifetime value, allowing you to determine when to contact them or send them targeted offers.

-Sharpspring automatically takes the data and puts it in a visual presentation or shows the amount and the conversion rates by pipeline stage.
+Sharpspring automatically presents the data in a visual format, displaying the amount and conversion rates by pipeline stage.

-This is extremely useful to find the leaks in your pipeline and guide you on where to spend your time as a marketer and boost your marketing ROI.
+This is extremely useful for identifying leaks in your pipeline, guiding you as a marketer on where to allocate your time, and enhancing your marketing ROI.

 HubSpot’s top features include the following: